Military Family Member Scholarships

 California State Aids the Spouses and Children of Disabled or Deceased Veterans

-The California Veterans Education Assistance Program will assist the spouses and dependent children of service-related disabled or deceased veterans in the form of tuition and fee waivers for eligible applicants.
-Applications may be downloaded from the website.
+The California Veterans Education Assistance Program will assist the spouses and dependent children of service-related disabled or deceased veterans in the form of tuition and fee waivers for eligible applicants in the state of California.
+Applications may be downloaded from the CalVet website.
 For more information, the applicant’s local county veteran’s service office needs to be contacted.

 Louisiana Military Family Member Educational Assistance Program

-Spouses and children of POW/MIA/KIA service members may be eligible for free tuition and a possible cash allowance from the State of Louisiana.
+Spouses and children of POW/MIA/KIA service members may be eligible for free tuition and a possible cash allowance from the State of Louisiana Department of Veteran’s Affairs.
 To be eligible, the service member must have been a resident of Louisiana for at least one year prior to their active duty status.
-Children applying for this program must be a resident for at least 2 years prior to the time of admission into school.
+Children applying for this program and the Yellow Ribbon Education Enhancement Program must be a resident for at least 2 years prior to the time of admission into school.
 Applications and more information are available though the Louisiana Department of Veteran’s Affairs.

 South Dakota Helps Families of POW/MIAs

-The children and spouses of those service personnel listed as POW/MIA may qualify for free tuition and fee waivers in South Dakota.
+The children and spouses of those service personnel listed as POW/MIA may qualify for free tuition and fee waivers through the South Dakota Department of Veteran’s Affairs.
 Applicants may not be eligible for any federal educational assistance programs which are the same or greater in benefits.
 Please contact the Division of Veteran’s Affairs for more information and to apply.

 Wisconsin GI Bill Provides Educational Benefits to Military Family Members

-Free tuition and fee waivers are available to eligible family members of armed forces veterans.
+Free tuition and fee waivers are available to eligible family members of armed forces veterans in Wisconsin.
 The Wisconsin GI Bill provides that the spouse and unmarried children aged 18 to 25 may apply.
 The veteran must have been a resident of Wisconsin for at least 6 months prior to obtaining their active duty status, and the applicant must currently be a Wisconsin resident.
-The spouse may attend school in either full-time or part-time status, but the child must attend full-time.
+The spouse may attend school in either full-time or part-time status, but the child must attend full-time any University of Wisconsin System or Wisconsin Technical College System school.
 A PDF file downloadable information booklet and application is available at the website.